Roadway closed after crash involving Fresno police cruiser in east central Fresno

-FRESNO, Calif.
-(KFSN) -- Several lanes of traffic are closed after a head-on collision involving a Fresno police cruiser in east central Fresno Thursday morning.

-Police say three vehicles were involved in the collsion on Peach and Olive Avenues just before 5:30 a.m.
+Police say three vehicles were involved in the collision at the intersection of Peach and Olive Avenues just before 5:30 a.m.

 Witnesses at the scene say at least one person was pinned inside a vehicle and had to be extricated.
 That person was taken to the hospital.